lists

 the test passes

-• IndexError is also raised with the pop method when the the list is empty
+• IndexError is also raised when I call the pop method with an empty list

 with self.assertRaises(IndexError):